laura-jehn/jaw-modelling-thesis/README.md

 ## Simulation of the jaw

 A model of the jaw is defined in `JawModel.java`, while `JawDemo.java` instantiates this model and implements the dynamics of the simulation.
+All Java source files for the jaw model can be found on the path `artisynth_models/src/artisynth/models/dynjaw/`.

 ### Running a custom simulation in ArtiSynth